FronkonGames/fronkongames.github.io/content/store/sprites-mojo/index.md

 demo: https://fronkongames.github.io/store/demos/sprites-mojo/
 store: https://assetstore.unity.com/packages/slug/214468
 youtube: https://youtu.be/4eyGdIvJxko
-description: "A collection of 2D effects to add more juice to your games."
+description: "A collection of 2D effects to add more juice to your games"
 type: "store"
 ---